Scheduling Start-Stop times for Azure VMs

 After the deployment has created, click Go to resource.

-Once inside your Logic app, on the left side-bar menu, go to Logic app designer
+Once inside your Logic app, on the left side-bar menu, go to Logic app designer.

 Here you will see a list of common triggers.
-Click on Recurrence
+Click on Recurrence.

-to 1 so the trigger will run once a week on your specified days.
+To start your virtual machine on specific days, change the Frequency to Week and set the Interval to 1 so the trigger will run once a week on your specified days.

 In my example, the Preview shows the virtual machine will start at 7AM Eastern Time on Monday-Friday.